 The Alliance for Transparent & Affordable Prescriptions (ATAP) is a coalition of patient and provider groups functioning at both the state and national level who have joined together to address pharmacy benefit managers (PBMs) and their impact on prescription drug costs and patient access to affordable treatment.
-Our current membership is made up of the Coalition of State Rheumatology Organizations (CSRO), the Global Healthy Living Foundation, the American College of Rheumatology (ACR), the Florida Society of Rheumatology, the New York State Rheumatology Society, the California Rheumatology Alliance, the North Carolina Rheumatology Society, the Rheumatology Nurses Society, the National Organization of Rheumatology Managers, the Association of Women in Rheumatology, the U.S. Pain Foundation, and the American Association of Clinical Urologists, the Lupus and Allied Diseases Association, Inc., and the American Psychiatric Association.
+Our current membership is made up of the Coalition of State Rheumatology Organizations (CSRO), the Global Healthy Living Foundation, the American College of Rheumatology (ACR), the Florida Society of Rheumatology, the New York State Rheumatology Society, the California Rheumatology Alliance, the North Carolina Rheumatology Society, the Rheumatology Nurses Society, the National Organization of Rheumatology Managers, the Association of Women in Rheumatology, the U.S. Pain Foundation, the American Association of Clinical Urologists, the Lupus and Allied Diseases Association, Inc., and the American Psychiatric Association.
 More organizations are in the process of signing on.

 What are PBMs?

 Pharmacy benefit managers (PBMs) are companies hired by insurers to manage drug benefit programs.
 They essentially act as middlemen between insurers, manufacturers, and pharmacies and thus have a uniquely central role in the drug market, handling everything from setting patient copayment amounts to determining which drugs are covered by which health plans.